Ranger - Hille Engineering

 Much effort was put into designing the hand-crank system that raised the roof and dropped the canvas, much like today's pop-up campers.
 This system is well documented in the patent.
 The crank was on the front driver's side of the trailer.
 It was very durable and built into the sytem was anti-sway brackets that raised with the roof.
 The trailer top raised to give 6 feet 3 inches space inside.
 Total trailer length was 12 feet long and 82 inches wide.
 The trailer weighed 1,100 lbs.
 It sold for $1,500 in 1954 or $15,861 in 2018 dollars.
 It was an expensive pop-up camper for the 1950's.

 The Ranger Camping Trailer caught the eye of Popular Science who featured an article on it in May 1954.
 The article is included in the photos and advertisement section for Ranger.
 Today only a handful of the trailer survive.
 One is displayed in the RV Founders Hall in the RV/MH Heritage Foundation Museum located Elkart, Indiana.
-If you have anything regarding this trailer please consider donating an electronic copy.
-The importance of this trailer deserves better documentation.

 Copyright © 2009 PopupCamperHistory